Irvine Separation Attorney

 - Spousal support

 Absent converting a legal separation into a divorce, the marriage will legally remain intact, even if the marital estate no longer exists.
 Remarriage is forbidden unless one of the spouses died or the legal separation is converted into a dissolution of marriage.

 Contact The Neshanian Law Firm, Inc. Today for a Consultation

 Please contact Irvine legal separation attorney Amy Neshanian at The Neshanian Law Firm, Inc to obtain information about filing for legal separation.
 Centrally located in Irvine, Attorney Amy Neshanian provides caring, knowledgeable legal representation to those who reside throughout Orange County.

-Call (949) 577-7935 today, and we can set up an appointment for you to come in for an honest, up-front legal consultation.
+Call (949) 577-7935 or contact us online today, and we can set up an appointment to discuss your legal separation.

 "I could write a book on why Amy Neshanian deserves MORE than 5 stars but I will save the time and say that she is worth every penny."- Kimberly T.